ghostwond3r/Self-Way/README.md

 * right click inside the folder and choose `open a terminal here`
 * in the terminal, type the command `glow`

-> Now you are in the Guide book! to navigate inside, use your arrow on the keyboard and select with `ENTER`.
+> Now you are in the Guide book!
+To navigate inside, use your arrow on the keyboard and select with `ENTER`.
 To exit just press `q`.
 You can always let this terminal open and then open a new one to make your work!

-> To get start learning open the file `where_to_start.md`.
+> To get started learning open the file `where_to_start.md`.

 # GOOD LUCK !

 ---------------------------------------------------

-> This repo have been build based on many others amazing work:
+> This repo have been build based on many others' amazing work:

 <https://github.com/ghostsec420>